-Publicity.
+2.6.4.8 Publicity.

-Except for such simple announcements as may be required covering the time of the hearing and similar matters, public statements and publicity about the case by all parties and persons involved or present will be avoided as far as possible until the proceedings have been completed.
+Except for simple announcements as may be required that state the time of the hearing and similar matters, public statements and publicity about the case by all parties and persons involved or present will be avoided as far as possible until the proceedings have been completed.

-Deliberations; standards for review.
+2.6.4.9 Deliberations and standards for review.

-Hearing panel deliberations and voting shall be conducted in closed sessions from which all other persons are excluded.
-Upon request of any member of the panel, votes shall be taken by secret written ballot.
-A simple majority of members shall be required for recommendations by the hearing panel.
-The panel chair shall be entitled to vote on all questions.
-The hearing panel may recommend the sanction proposed by the provost or a less severe sanction, including no sanction.
+The hearing panel deliberations and voting will be conducted in closed sessions from which all other persons are excluded.
+Upon request of any member of the panel, votes will be taken by secret written ballot.
+A simple majority of members will be required for recommendations by the hearing panel.
+The panel chair will be entitled to vote on all questions.
+The hearing panel may recommend the sanction proposed by the provost, a less severe sanction, or no sanction at all.

-The standard of review by the hearing panel shall be whether the imposition of the proposed sanction
+The standard of review by the hearing panel will be whether the imposition of the proposed sanction

 (a) is an arbitrary or capricious action,

-(b) fails to accord the faculty member the academic due process statutory, or constitutional, established by these policies,
+(b) fails to accord the faculty member the academic due process established by these policies,

 (c) violates the academic freedom of the faculty member, or

 (d) violates the legal, statutory, or constitutional rights of the faculty member.

-If the faculty member asserts a violation of statutory or constitutional civil rights in any of the protected categories of race, color, religion, sex, national origin, age, disability, marital or parental status, or veteran’s status, in the faculty member’s written response to the alleged violation or at any time during the course of the proceeding, such claims shall be immediately referred in writing to the Affirmative Action/Equal Opportunity (AA/EO) Office by the chair of the hearing panel.
-All such statutory and constitutional civil rights claims shall be handled as outlined in Policy 305 DISCRIMINATION COMPLAINTS.
+If the faculty member asserts a violation of statutory or constitutional civil rights in any of the protected categories (see Policy 305 Discrimination Based on Protected Characteristics), in their written response to the alleged violation or at any time during the course of the proceedings, such claims will be immediately referred in writing to the Office of Equity by the chair of the hearing panel.
+All such statutory and constitutional civil rights claims shall

+2.6.4.10 Recommendation of the Hearing Panel

-The hearing panel must report its recommendation to the president, the provost, and to the faculty member within 20 days of the hearing.
+The hearing panel must report its recommendation to the president, the provost, and to the faculty member within twenty (20) days of the hearing.

-Decision by the President
+2.6.4.11 Decision by the President

-The president shall review the report and recommendation of the hearing panel and notify the faculty member, the provost, and the chair of the Academic and Freedom Committee of his/her decision within 10 days.
+The president will review the report and recommendation of the hearing panel and notify the faculty member, the provost, and the chair of the AFT Committee of their decision within ten (10) days.

+2.6.4.12 Remand

-Prior to making his/her decision, the president may remand the matter to the hearing panel for review and further hearing, if necessary.
-The president shall state in writing to the chair of the hearing panel the specific purposes or reasons for the remand.
-The further review and hearing shall be limited to those purposes or reasons.
-The hearing panel shall complete its review and report its conclusions to the president within 20 days after receipt of the remand by the chair of the hearing panel.
-The president shall review the report and notify the faculty member, the provost, and the chair of the Academic Freedom and Tenure Committee within 10 days of his/her decision.
+Prior to making their decision, the president may remand the matter to the hearing panel for review and further hearing, if necessary.
+The president will state in writing to the chair of the hearing panel the specific purposes or reasons for the remand.
+The further review and hearing shallThe hearing panel will complete its review and report its conclusions to the president within twenty (20) days after receipt of the remand by the chair of the hearing panel.
+The president will review the report and notify the faculty member, the provost, and the chair of the AFT Committee within ten (10) days of the president’s decision.

 The decision of the president is final.

-Administrative Leave with Full Pay Pending Legal Action

-In the event that a faculty member is charged with a felony that affects an institutional interest, or in the event of an investigation of the faculty member pursuant to University Policy Number 305 DISCRIMINATION COMPLAINTS SEXUAL MISCONDUCT IN AN EMPLOYMENT OR EDUCATION PROGRAM OR ACTIVITY, the provost may place the faculty member on administrative leave with full pay without following the procedures above upon written notice to the faculty member.
-This leave shall remain in effect until such time as the faculty member has resigned, been acquitted of the criminal charges, or been sanctioned according to procedures above.

-407.5 GRIEVANCES
+410.2.7GRIEVANCES